MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 #### Task 2 - Create a call queue

 Contoso Ltd. has deployed Microsoft Teams voice functionalities throughout the organization.
-To deploy some automation for incoming support calls, the calling queue functionalities need to be tested before being rolled out.
-The following settings shall be configured for customers calling in:
+To automate incoming support calls, the call queue functionality needs to be tested before rollout.
+Configure the following settings for incoming callers:

 - A greeting message.